-Funnel charts are often used to represent a sales process by depicting the different sales stages.
-For example, the number of leads that have followed through each of the stages of Sales.
-It can be used to identify the potential problem areas in the organization's sales process.
+Funnel charts have been used to represent a sales process by depicting the number of leads remaining at each stage.
 This article describes how you can create a funnel chart in Dundas BI.

-From the Main Menu, select New -> Metric Set
+From the Main Menu, select New and then Metric Set.

 Click on Add Formula from the toolbar.
-In the Formula bar, add (-1)*$MeasureName$.
-Apply and close the formula bar, this will create a negative version of your measure.
+In the Formula bar, add $MeasureName$ * -1.
+Apply and close the formula bar to create a negative version of your measure.

-Under Series 1, set the Range Start to the original measure and Range End to the new formula measure created by dragging them over and deleting the originals.
+Under Series 1, set the Range Start to the original measure and Range End to the new formula measure we created.

 You can further style your chart using the following options: